Tenmazzz/Tenmazzz/README.md

 **Experience**

-At Free Iliad, I worked on a real-time screenshot processing app (Laravel, Redis, WebSockets, Vue.js, Docker, GitLab CI/CD), and now on *Study Group*, an app that generates lessons and exercises from documents using an LLM, built with a hexagonal architecture.
+At Free Iliad, I worked on *Screenshot-app* a real-time screenshot processing app (Laravel, Redis, WebSockets, Vue.js, Docker, GitLab CI/CD), and now on *Study Group*, an app that generates lessons and exercises from documents using an LLM, built with a hexagonal architecture.

 **Stack**